What Readers Say About High Cotton Country

 “No, thank you kindly.”
 She walked away, pulling the wagon behind her.
 There wasn’t anything else to say, at least nothing Big John could think of that didn’t sound meddlesome.

-Now, what the hell is she doing?
+Now, what in tarnation is she doing?
 She dropped the sacks on the ground and walked over to the children.
 She lifted the baby out of the little boy’s arms then grasped the boy’s hand to help him out of the wagon.
 As they walked toward the sacks, Big John was seized by unspeakable dread.
-A chill rippled through his body and the hair on the back on his neck stood on end.
+A chill rippled through his body and the hair on the back of his neck stood on end.

 He stared in open-mouthed disbelief as the woman placed the baby in the empty sack attached by the clothesline to the one containing the rocks.
 John tried to shout but he was paralyzed by the horror he suspected was playing out before his eyes.
 He bunched his muscles to spring into a run but his feet were rooted to the pavement.
 Imprisoned in the agonizing immobility of shock, he watched as she bent over and put the clothesline around her neck.
 When she straightened the two sacks dangled from her scrawny shoulders, one on each side of her body.
 As she reached for the boy’s hand, a skinny finger of lightening jabbed the earth a mile away.
 The sudden flash and rumble of thunder rocked the bridge under Big John’s feet, jolting him into action.